mmartial/OpenInfra25-GenAI/ComfyUI/README.md

 Docker container setup for running ComfyUI using NVIDIA GPUs, bundling the necessary CUDA, drivers, and dependencies in a containerized environment.
 The container supports configurable UID/GID mapping (i.e. dropping privileges to a user inside the container that matches our host user) so that file permissions for shared volumes behave cleanly.
-It also integrates ComfyUI-Manager for easier updates and node management, and provides flexibility like running user scripts, customizing launch arguments, isolating user data (via separate “run” and “basedir” folders), and controlling security levels.
+It also integrates ComfyUI-Manager for easier updates and node management, and providing flexibility through features such as user scripts, customizing launch arguments, isolating user data (via separate `run` and `basedir` folders), and controlling ComfyUI's security levels.

 ## Tailscale